 Students receiving LAP Academic Readiness, Behavior, English Language Arts, or Math services must also be reported in Student Growth File (Q).
-Students participating in LAP Extended Learning Opportunities (Graduation Assistance & Transition Services) do not need to be reported in Student Growth File (Q).
-Additional information about Graduation Assistance is collected in the LAP Application instead, which is accessed via the Education Data System (EDS).
+Students participating in Community

+Partnerships LAP Extended Learning Opportunities (Graduation Assistance & Transition Services) do not need to be reported in Student Growth File (Q).
+Additional information about Graduation Assistance is collected in the LAP Application and End-of-Year Report instead, which is accessed via the Education Data System (EDS).